jjindrich/jjazure-templates/vmss-docker-myvnet-lbstd/readme.md

 # Azure Virtual Machine ScaleSet running Docker container in custom virtual network with Standard Load Balancer

-This script creates VMSS running Docker image stored in Azure Container Registry (ACR) in custom virtual network.
+This script creates VMSS running Docker image stored in Azure Container Registry (ACR) in custom virtual network behind Internal Standard Load Balancer.

 Using Docker Extension is deprecated ! see https://github.com/Azure/azure-docker-extension/wiki/Deprecation-Notice

 We have to use custom script extension to install deploy it.

-If you want to use Internal Standard Load Balancer, you have to configure who is traffic to Internet routed.
+If you want to use Internal Standard Load Balancer, you have to configure how is traffic to Internet routed.
 Outbound connectivity must be explicitly declared, check [docs](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-rules-overview#outbound-nat-for-internal-standard-load-balancer-scenarios).

 You have following options:

-- add Public Standard Load Balancer with Outbound rules
+- add Public Standard Load Balancer with Outbound rules (used option)
 - configure routes on virtual network subnet

 Script will deploy: